quanterall/HaskellMaterials/basics/01-values-and-functions.md

 ### Exercises (Asking questions about values)

 1. Define a function that takes two `Int`s and returns the biggest of the two.
+Implement it both with function guards as well as `if`.

 2. Define a function that takes two `Int`s and returns the smallest of the two.
+Implement it both with function guards as well as `if`.

 3. Define a function that subtracts an integer from another, but if the result is less than zero, instead return `0`.
 Use the function you defined in exercise 1.